Skip to main content

 Inflammatory Status hs-CRP, Homocysteine Indicates underlying systemic stress and risk for a wide range of health issues.
 A key marker of overall physiological resilience.

 By viewing the health of its employees through this high-resolution biological lens, an organization can make smarter, more strategic decisions about how it manages its most valuable asset.
 It is a fundamental shift from viewing employees as a cost to be managed to viewing them as a system to be optimized.
-This is the future of strategy, and it is built on a foundation of deep biological understanding.
+This is the future of human capital strategy, and it is built on a foundation of deep biological understanding.

 References